How to Track Brand Mentions in AI Search: 2026 Guide

 How to Improve Your AI Brand Mention Rate

 Once you're tracking, here are the most effective strategies to improve your visibility.
-For a comprehensive approach, see our guide on how to get your brand recommended by ChatGPT.
+For a broader implementation roadmap, use the AI search optimization checklist.
+For platform-specific advice, see our guide on how to get your brand recommended by ChatGPT.

 Build Your Knowledge Graph Foundation